Nihal4777/Nihal4777/README.md

 ### I'm Nihal

 Curiosity driven learner who always loves to explore and understand new things.
 My area of research interest majorly includes web technologies and microprocessors.
 I am also an aspiring educator who loves to teach new technology to people.

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Bachelor's in Computer Engineering at L.D.
-College of Engineering.
+- 🎓 Bachelor’s in Computer Engineering (2021 – 2025) from L. D. College of Engineering.
+- 👨‍💻 Currently working as an Associate Software Engineer (ASE) at OpenXcell, contributing to the Speed – Bitcoin and Stablecoin Payment Processor backend team using Java.
+- 🧠 Google Summer of Code 2025 Developer at CircuitVerse, where I worked on the Open Hardware Component Library project — building new digital components and enabling serial device connectivity with real hardware.
+-💡 Previously interned at Eight Spheres Technologies as a Backend Engineer.
-- 📝 I'm currently serving as technical lead at Google Developer Student Club at LDCE.
+- 🌱 Served as the Technical Lead at Google Developer Student Clubs (GDSC) LDCE.
-- 💻 I'm working as lead backend developer at website maintenance team our institute.
-- 🌐 Also currently contributing as mentor at GSSoC'24
+- 🤝 Mentored participants in GirlScript Summer of Code (GSSoC) 2024, and was recognized among the Top 10 Mentors.

 ## 🔭 I know